openstack-ansible/ansible-deployment-openstack-g5k/README.md

 authorized_keys from your frontend account to the root account on each of your nodes.

-### Step 3: use ansible to deploy the HARNESS platform
+### Step 3: use ansible to deploy OpenStack to your nodes

-Change to the ansible-deployment-harness-demo-g5k directory and run the following command:
+Change to the ansible-deployment-openstack-g5k directory and run the following command:

     ansible-playbook -i inventories/g5k.sh provisioning/deploy.yml